Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Lady Express Ferry

-It was my first time on the Lady Express boat.
-Since most of us headed up to Stehekin, we would be in tight spaces for several hours.
-So I wasn’t sure how effective social distancing would be here on the water.
+It was my first time on the Lady Express boat of all my visits up the valley.
+Since most of us headed up to Stehekin, we were in tight spaces for several hours.
+So, I wasn’t sure how effective social distancing would be here on the water.

 The two-hour boat ride went by in the blink of an eye with a nap.
-So glad people had their masks on, even though I don’t remember seeing a “face coverings required” sign.
-I had read the COVID-19 policies to learn more about the situation.
+Despite not seeing a “face coverings required” sign, I was glad everyone was responsible for others and wore their masks.
+I also reviewed the COVID-19 policies to learn more about the situation.

 McGregor Mountain above Stehekin Valley